R40 (New York City Subway car): History

-In December 1965, the TA contracted Raymond Loewy and Associates to design a new subway car "dramatically different in exterior and interior."
-This design was planned to be used for 400 cars.
-The more attractive design was intended to get people out of their cars to use mass transit.
-On September 20, 1966, the TA announced plans to order 400 new subway cars with this design.
-The cars were to have wider doors and windows, easier-to-read signage, and interiors with light colors.
+In December 1965, the NYCTA contracted Raymond Loewy and Associates along with William Snaith Inc. to design a new subway car that would be "dramatically different in exterior and interior", with the firms conceiving a unique and futuristic 10-degree slanted end for the new cars.
+The more attractive design was intended to beautify the subway and was part of an effort to convince people to abandon their cars for mass-transit.
+On September 20, 1966, the NYCTA announced plans to order 400 subway cars with this new design.
+In addition to the slanted ends, the new cars were to have wider doors and windows, easier-to-read signage, and improved interiors with light colors.
 Bids were opened to the public on October 1, 1966.
-The cost was to be split evenly between the Federal Government and the city.
-In November 1966, St. Louis Car Company was awarded the contract to construct 400 subway cars with the new design.
-The new cars cost $46,172,041.
+In November 1966, the St. Louis Car Company was awarded the contract at $114,000 per car.
+The new cars cost a total of $46,172,041, with the cost to be split evenly between the Federal Government and the City of New York.